ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 The answer to this is complicated, but one theory is that the thinking of those who pushed so ardently for a Hard Fork was clouded - a combination of lack of understanding, poor forseight, and most influentially, hijacked amigdulas thanks to tremendously high pressure financial stakes and tribalistic infighting caused by the game theory around the Hard Fork debate, which discouraged any whiff of backing down and tapped into the warrior spirit.

 The Hard Fork debate was essentially a complex [game of chicken](<https://en.wikipedia.org/wiki/Chicken_(game)>), and the forkers were led to believe they could only "win" if they doubled down on the idea that a chain split was not going to happen.
-They downplayed it's likelihood and, to ensure a united front of confidence, prevented others from making making any plans to deal with it.
+They downplayed it's likelihood and, to ensure a united front of confidence, intimidated and prevented others from making making any plans to deal with it.

 Having drunk their own koolaid, many truly believed that anyone warning about a chain split were either allied with The Hacker or Bitcoin Maximalists who wanted to see Ethereum die.
 Forkers, fueled by a rational desire but misguided strategy to protect their wealth, were willing to spread and consume increasingly ridiculous propaganda that bolstered support for a Hard Fork, which compounded the effect.